-ENG 101 Introduction to Journalism
+ENG 101 Introduction to Journalism 3 (

-This course is an introduction to understanding the demands and effects of journalism in print media.
+45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours This course is an introduction to understanding the demands and effects of journalism in print media.
 Techniques of finding, writing, and presenting both news and feature stories are emphasized.
 Students are expected to find and write various types of stories.
 They will also be introduced to typical newsroom structure and organization, as well as issues of ethics in journalism.

-ENG 107 Technical Writing
+ENG 107 Technical Writing I 3 credits